Badranh/sniff/README.md

 ![N|Kotlin](https://camo.githubusercontent.com/96c091300467cf1fd3aa74f9d83beb359626ed3b169a3a13ed62d1d91ada16c9/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6b6f746c696e2d312e342e32302d626c75652e7376673f6c6f676f3d6b6f746c696e)

-Sniff is a simple image loader for Kotlin JVM and it supports the new jetpack compose ui for desktop 🔥 , inspired from Picasso for android and built on the top of Ktor Client as default.
-It will support different kinds of caching, the library it self will be easily extendible and re-usable.
+Sniff is a simple network image loader and cacher for Kotlin JVM, it supports the new jetpack compose ui for desktop 🔥.It is inspired from Picasso for android and built on the top of Ktor Client as a default client.

 ## Currently Working On
 - Singleton instance of Sniff from factory.